Singapore state investor GIC cautious on markets, eyes lower returns

 On Monday, the fund said its portfolio return was 5.1 percent per annum in U.S. dollar nominal terms over the five years to March 31, 2017, helped by the run-up in global financial assets, versus 3.7 percent a year ago.

-That was below the 6 percent return of GIC's reference portfolio of 65 percent global equities and 35 percent bonds.
-However, the volatility of GIC's portfolio was lower than the reference portfolio, for all time periods.
+But that was below the 6 percent return of GIC's reference portfolio of 65 percent global equities and 35 percent bonds.

 "We are prepared for a period of protracted uncertainty and low returns," said Lim, 47, who took charge as the CEO in January after a 24-year career at the fund.